KeerthiVasudevan/keerthivasudevan.github.io/blogs/ClimODE/index.md

 #### Flow Velocity Model:

-ClimODE uses a neural network to model the velocity field (v) and predict how weather variables (like temperature, pressure, etc.) evolve with time.
+ClimODE uses a neural network to model the velocity field(v) and predict how weather variables (like temperature, pressure, etc.) evolve with time.
 The flow velocity model determines where and how fast weather variables move, essentially the speed and the direction.
-The model uses the current weather states, gradients that capture how the variables change spatially, and Spatiotemporal embeddings, which incorporate geographical and temporal information, such as latitude, longitude, time, and seasonal context, to predict the same.
+The model uses the current weather states, gradients that capture how the variables change spatially, and spatiotemporal embeddings, which incorporate geographical and temporal information, such as latitude, longitude, time, and seasonal context, to predict the same.

 ClimODE leverages local convolutions and global attention mechanisms to capture the full spectrum of weather dynamics from local small-scale weather patterns to global-scale weather interactions.
 The global attention component enables the model to understand large-scale weather interactions, such as El Niño, a climate phenomenon originating in the Pacific Ocean that influences weather globally, causing droughts in Australia and heavy rainfall in South America.
 Simultaneously, local convolutions allow ClimODE to model small-scale patterns, such as sea breeze circulation in coastal areas, where temperature differences between land and sea drive localized wind patterns.
 These interactions affect rainfall, temperature, and air quality in nearby regions.
 By addressing both global and local phenomena, ClimODE provides a comprehensive framework for accurate weather prediction.